dotnet/dotnet-docker/samples/aspnetapp/aspnetcore-docker-https-development.md

 dotnet dev-certs https -ep ${HOME}/.aspnet/https/aspnetapp.pfx -p crypticpassword dotnet dev-certs https --trust
 ```

-> Note: `dotnet dev-certs https --trust` is only supported on macOS and Windows.
-You need to trust certs on Linux in the way that is supported by your distro.
-It is likely that you need to trust the certificate in your browser.

 > Note: `crypticpassword` is used as a stand-in for a password of your own choosing.